vgribok/flutter_nav2_oop/README.md

 1. No need to use `BottomNavigationBar` to define your nav tabs and then manually implement tab navigation.
 Instead you simply [supply tab data](example/lib/main.dart) and tab "root" screen factories.
 2. No need to use `Scaffold` to define your screens.
 Instead you subclass [TabbedNavScreen](lib/src/screens/tabbed_nav_screen.dart) and override its "`Widget buildBody(BuildContext)`" method.
 3. No code duplication for [calculating top screen](https://gist.github.com/johnpryan/430c1d3ad771c43bf249c07fa3aeef14#file-main-dart-L108) and [determining the URL](https://gist.github.com/johnpryan/430c1d3ad771c43bf249c07fa3aeef14#file-main-dart-L88) to show in the browser address bar.
-Instead, each TabbedNavScreen subclass [overrides `routePath`](example/lib/src/screens/settings_screen.dart), letting the framework pick the route to show from the top screen of the stack.
+Instead, each TabbedNavScreen subclass [overrides `routePath`](example/lib/src/screens/settings_screen.dart) property getter, letting the framework pick the route URL to display from the top screen of the stack.
 4. No need to write [spaghetti code](https://gist.github.com/johnpryan/430c1d3ad771c43bf249c07fa3aeef14#file-main-dart-L36) parsing user-entered browser URLs to set the app state.
 Instead, each route class has a standard `fromUri(Uri)` [factory method](example/lib/src/routing/user_profile_path.dart) that looks at the user-entered URI and decides whether it matches.
 5. Use [`topScreen` property](example/lib/src/screens/book_list_screen.dart) override to check relevant state and tell the framework whether another "overlay" screen needs to be shown on top of the current one. **This is the famous `UI = f(state)` part in action**.
 6. Use [`removeFromNavStackTop()` method](example/lib/src/screens/book_details_screen.dart) override to update the state so that current screen would be removed from the top of the nav stack.